hillaryfraley/obits-by-molly-ivins/_posts/2016-07-25-jessica-mitford.md

 Note: This version of the obituary differs substantially from those published in *You Got to Dance with Them What Brung You* and *Who Let the Dogs In?
 Incredible Political Animals I Have Known*.

 #### Also Published In
-Molly Ivins, "Queen of the Muckrakers," in *You Got to Dance with Them What Brung You* (New York: Vintage Books, 1998), 234-8.

 Molly Ivins, "Jessica Mitford," in *Who Let the Dogs In?
 Incredible Political Animals I Have Known* (New York: Random House, 2004), 275-8.

+Molly Ivins, "Queen of the Muckrakers," *The New York Times Book Review*, August 25, 1996.

+Molly Ivins, "Queen of the Muckrakers," in *You Got to Dance with Them What Brung You* (New York: Vintage Books, 1998), 234-8.